-1. Even without having a written Mission statement, everyone has the same understanding of what the company is trying to achieve, which in this case being ‘ Total World Domination’
+- Even without having a written Mission statement, everyone has the same understanding of what the company is trying to achieve.
+Which in this case is ‘ Total World Domination’.

-2. Hire the best, in this case only the top 5% to be hired.
-Now how can everyone hire the top 5% is not understandable and what would happen to the rest 95%, they also need to work.
+- Hire the best, in this case only the top 5% to be hired.
+Now how can everyone hire the top 5% is not understandable.
+And what would happen to the rest 95%, they also need to work?

-3. Bet the company, meaning have the courage to destroy what you created and define a new paradigm.
+- Bet the company, meaning you should have the courage to destroy what you created.
+And define a new paradigm.

-4. Require Failure i.e. look at failure as a necessary part of the job and not rate people on the basis of only their success rate.
+- Require Failure i.e. look at failure as a necessary part of the job.
+And not rate people on the basis of only their success rate.

-9. Bill controls everything, it’s his company and there are people who have left the company for this reason.
-This is again something I have seen repeating in companies that have tried to model themselves on Microsoft.
+- Bill controls everything, it’s his company and there are people who have left the company for this reason.
+This is again something I have seen repeated in companies that have tried to model themselves on Microsoft.

-10. Ensure the enthusiastic environment in the company where everyone feels like working
+- Ensure the enthusiastic environment in the company where everyone feels like working.

-11. Don’t have insane policies like formal dress code when your business does not need it.
-Basically don’t try to put off employee creativity by making him to stupid things just to follow a process.
+- Don’t have insane policies like formal dress code when your business does not need it.
+Basically, don’t try to put off employee creativity by making him do stupid things just to follow a process.

 - Give the environment as close to home as possible to your employees.
 Now, this is something that I don’t mind.

 The author of 12 Simple Secrets of Microsoft Management, does repeat his disclaimers that he is not saying these are best ways for any organization, these are just the way Microsoft differentiates itself from other companies.
 To me it looks like, wherever he says this, he means I do not agree with this part of it.